Welcome, Guest. Please login or register.

 To be honest, my views are tanking because I have all but stopped using Project Wonderful.
 It brought me views but not sales.
 Not the right eyeballs, it would seem.

 I know I need to list more new, but I can't decide what to cycle out of my 50!
 I'll pick something eventually.
 Other than changing up the listings, I don't know what else to do.
 The keywords in my GA are relevant, so I think I'm doing okay there.
-Plus my search engine traffic (of what traffic I get) is also a healthy % of total traffic.
+Plus my replacement engine traffic (of what traffic I get) is also a healthy % of total traffic.

 I blog.
 I haunt other crafter's blogs.
 I haunt scrpabook forums.
 I donate product.
 I may just have to break down and take some of that excess product to a craft fair to promote myself.
 (Maybe next year because I would have to invent an entire display system and all that jazz first.
 Sigh.)